-One of the most in-demand speakers and communications consultants in America, Ken Schmidt has lived a rich and extraordinary life.
+One of the most in-demand keynote speakers (1,000+ engagements) and communications consultants in America, Ken Schmidt has lived a rich and extraordinary life.

 The longtime motorcycle enthusiast’s formal association with Harley-Davidson began in 1985.
-As a specialist in corporate positioning and media relations, he was asked to work with the then-struggling Harley-Davidson to help restore the company’s image and create demand for its motorcycles.
+As a specialist in corporate positioning and media relations, he was asked to work with the then-struggling Harley-Davidson to help restore the company’s image, improve its competitiveness and create demand for its motorcycles.
 Within a few short years, as sales of its motorcycles rocketed upward, Harley-Davidson became one of the most respected, competitively dominant, profitable, and frequently reported-on companies in the world.

 In 1990, Schmidt became director of Harley-Davidson’s corporate and financial communications, and served as its primary spokesperson to the media and the financial communities.
 He appeared numerous times on network news programs and was frequently called upon by business media to share his insights on nontraditional communications, customer attraction and brand-building.
 Speaking engagements around the world soon followed.